Juda77/MathDojo/README.md

 # Math Dojo
-This program is a web app for users to practice math problems(it's sort of like my own version of MyMathLab, WebAssign, and various other STEM practice platforms).
-It provides randomly generated math problems, and also checks the user's answers to make sure they are correct.
+This program is a full-stack web app for users to practice math problems(it's sort of like my own mini-version of MyMathLab, WebAssign, and various other STEM practice platforms).
+It provides randomly generated basic math problems, and also checks the user's answers to make sure they are correct.

 <p>This program is comprised of both client-side and server-side components.</p>